Cray-HPE/docs-csm/upgrade/prepare_for_upgrade.md

 ## Running sessions

-BOS, CFS, CRUS, FAS, and NMD sessions should not be started or underway during the CSM upgrade process.
+BOS, CFS, FAS, and NMD sessions should not be started or underway during the CSM upgrade process.

 1. (`ncn-m001#`) Ensure that these services do not have any sessions in progress.